devagrawal09/portfolio/src/data/showcase/projects/hitchd.md

 Hitch'd is not deployed anymore, but the source code is available on my github.

+## My Role

+This was a solo project.
+I was the only person on this project.

 ## Links

 My blog posts about this project - [First](https://medium.com/@devagrawal09/my-first-app-68fdda99eb2f) [Second](https://medium.com/@devagrawal09/my-first-app-release-v0-1-1ab0a0b1dfc) [Third](https://medium.com/@devagrawal09/hitchd-27903ed39c20)